Blaizzy/mlx-embeddings/docs/Homebrew-brew-Maintainer-Guide.md

 ## Merging PRs

-Merging is be done using the standard Merge button in the `Homebrew/brew` repository to preserve history and GPG commit signing.
+Merging is done using the standard Merge button in the `Homebrew/brew` repository to preserve history and GPG commit signing.
 The Squash and Merge and Rebase and Merge buttons are disabled.

 PRs must meet the following conditions to be merged: